Open-access Classics resources

 Loeb Classical Library

 You may know these as the Green and Red hardbacks, but the Loeb Classical Library has moved online too!
-Select access free for all until June 30 2020 due to the COVID-19 pandemic, library members can access this resource at all other times of the year too.

 For Hellenic or Roman Societies / Institute of Classical Studies Library members, access the Loeb Classical Library via the Library catalogue page.
 Please login using the your name and 10 digit barcode number (no spaces between the numbers).
 The link to this database is via a title search - Digital Loeb Classical Library - click on "Connect to Web resource".
 You must access this resource through the catalogue - going directly through the Loeb website will not work.